ugvelez/homelab/labs/03-firewall-ufw.md

 ## Lessons Learned

-- Enabling SSH connections before enabling UFW as it could interrupt my SSH connection.
+- Allowing SSH connections before enabling UFW as it could interrupt my SSH connection.
 - A firewall prevents network traffic; it does not stop services from running.